People in the Northeast could prevent a Covid-19 surge like the one in the South by following these measures, Fauci says - Local News 8

 “Students who refuse to wear a mask will be allowed in the school building, but please know they will not be in their regular classroom,” Superintendent for Knox County Schools, Bob Thomas, said.
 Parents will be allowed to take their child home for refusing to wear a mask, but the student’s absence will be counted as unexcused, a message to families said.

-Employees of New York City’s public schools initially had until Monday to get vaccinated, but enforcement of the mandate was temporarily blocked by a judge ahead of the weekend.
+Employees of New York City’s public schools initially had until Monday to get at least one dose of a Covid-19 vaccine, but enforcement of the mandate was temporarily blocked by a judge ahead of the weekend.

 The injunction was then dissolved by a federal appeals court Monday, allowing the city’s schools to enforce vaccine mandates among educators once again.
 The cohort of teachers and paraprofessionals who requested the injunction lost their appeal, their attorneys said.

-“With thousands of teachers not vaccinated, the City may regret what it wished for,” attorney for the teachers and paraprofessionals who asked for the injunction, Mark Fonte, said in a statement to CNN.
-“Our children will be left with no teachers and no security in the schools.”
+The deadline for school employees to receive at least one Covid-19 vaccine dose has been extended to the end of Friday, meaning only those who complied will be able to work the following Monday (October 4), the city’s Department of Education said after the ruling.

-The vaccine deadline for school employees has been extended to Friday, the city’s Department of Education said after the ruling.
+Those getting a first dose of a two-dose vaccine must later prove they got the second dose within 45 days of the first, according to the order.

-SPAM had also filed a motion requesting to put the requirement on hold while the union negotiated terms of their member’s employment, but Judge Jackie Corwin said the importance of protecting the citizens and officers outweighs the Union’s right to bargain the terms and conditions of the employment of its members.
+The union had also filed a motion requesting the requirement be put on hold while it negotiated terms of its members’ employment, but Judge Jackie Corwin said the importance of protecting the citizens and officers outweighs the union’s right to bargain for employment terms and conditions.

 Access to boosters will likely expand, but for most people there is no rush, experts say